Dan-Nassirharand/dan.slidev/toolchains/intro.md

 # What is a toolchain?

-- A toolchain is a set of distinct software development tools that are linked (or chained) together by specific stages such as GCC, binutils and glibc (a portion of the GNU Toolchain) to produce binary code. [[1]](https://elinux.org/Toolchains)
+- A toolchain is a set of distinct software development tools that are linked (or chained) together by specific stages to produce binary code. [[1]](https://elinux.org/Toolchains).
+ - `gcc`, binutils and glibc (a portion of the GNU Toolchain), `gdb`

 - Toolchains often do multiple parts of compiling process unless requested otherwise.

-- There are many types of toolchains, but GCC for C will be the main toolchain of discussion, because it is the compiler of choice for the common code team when selecting new toolchains.
+- There are many types of toolchains, but `gcc` is the toolchain of choice at GEA
+  - Free
+  - Many different `gcc` ports for embedded processors
+  - Easy to use

 ---